exoscale/tools.project/doc/target/uberjar.md

 When a `:exoscale.project/modules` key is present in the project's configuration, runs through all configured module to call the `uberjar` target instead of running on the project.
+Additionally, a `resources/VERSION` file is added to the uberjar, containing the specified project's version.